Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 59:
 - By Drian114.
-- Collab with crazyboy6484, ml5.
+- Collab with CraZyboy6484 and ML500.

 ship 60:
 - By NHJ.